Maypops: Food, Fun, Medicine

 ENVIRONMENT: Maypops grow in thickets, disturbed ground, unkept pastures, roadsides and railroads.
 They like full sun and water but good drainage.
 You will not find them in damp areas.

-METHOD OF PREPARATION:Green and ripe maypops off the vine, though larger green ones are better than small ones.
+METHOD OF PREPARATION:Green and yellow ripe maypops off the vine, though larger green ones are better than small ones.
 They can be made in to a jelly or an ade.
-Better cooked than raw.
-The leave can be cooked like a green.
-Some think as a green they are great.
-To me they are middle of the road.
+Green ones better cooked than raw, yellow ones are nice raw.
+Leaves can be cooked like a green.
+With other passionflower eat only the fruit.

 HERB BLURB: